x-senpai-x/Artemis-/README.md

 ## Overview

-Diana represents a paradigm shift in cross-chain interoperability by introducing an intent-based settlement system powered by AI agents.
-Instead of relying on traditional bridges or atomic swaps, Diana allows users to express their trading intentions, which are then executed by specialized AI agents operating within secure Trusted Execution Environments (TEEs).
+Artemis represents a paradigm shift in cross-chain interoperability by introducing an intent-based settlement system powered by AI agents.
+Instead of relying on traditional bridges or atomic swaps, Artemis allows users to express their trading intentions, which are then executed by specialized AI agents operating within secure Trusted Execution Environments (TEEs).

 ## Key Features